The Story of Mary and Martha: 6 Inspiring Lessons

 The point is that women were extremely busy and the tasks could easily become overwhelming.

-Where do we find Mary when her household is very busy with very important guests?
+Where do we find Mary when her household is busy with important guests?

 Mary is sitting at the feet of Jesus, listening very carefully to everything that He teaches.

-Please take note that Jesus does respect the work that needs to be done in the household and He does encourage us to serve others.
+Please note that Jesus respects the work that needs to be done in the household and encourages us to serve others.

-But the most important thing to do is the ‘one thing‘ that Mary did and that is to seek the presence of Jesus.
+But the most important thing to do is the ‘one thing‘ that Mary did and that is seeking the presence of Jesus.

 perfume bottle- the story of mary and martha